 1. My military pay and allowances

 Obviously this is the big one.
-Currently, over 90% of my income each year comes from my military paycheck.
-That’s a bit higher than previously because I’m living in a high Cost of Living area, so my housing allowance makes up a larger-than-normal chunk of my paycheck.
+Currently, about 90% of my income each year comes from my military paycheck.
+That’s a bit higher than previously because I’m living in a High Cost of Living area, so my housing allowance makes up a larger-than-normal chunk of my paycheck.

 (And yes, for you military members out there, I count my BAH and BAS as part of my income.
 You should too, even if it isn’t taxable income)

 This isn’t a huge amount, since savings accounts aren’t paying much right now.
 However, it’s more than it should be because I have more in savings than I really need.
 Meaning, I really should be investing some of that money instead of letting it languish in a low-interest account.
 Bad finance blogger!
 Do as I say, not as I do… Anyway, this gives me a couple hundred dollars each year in income.

 I have quite a bit of my money in dividend paying stocks.
 If you saw my post on dividends last week, you know you can receive a steady income from them.
 I have a lot of my dividend stocks in retirement accounts, so I can’t derive an income from them.
 But I also have some in my taxable account, and it’s throwing off a nice chunk of change each year.
 Right now I’m reinvesting that money via dividend reinvestment plans (DRIPs), but if I needed the money I could receive it as income.